digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.md

 id: bt0h5gmjdgfcp9felx24csb
 title: Tables
 desc: ''
-updated: 1718358878757
+updated: 1719213672090
 created: 1718357856222
 ---

-Here you have a little summary of each table that is present in our database:
+Here you have a little summary of each table that is present in our database, with the corresponding structure in the database (*figure 1*):
 - [[Master-Works.Edouard-Brülhart.Database.Tables.Emi_codes]]: A table that stores all EMI projects informations.
 It permits to organize all these projects in the database and different services.
 - [[Master-Works.Edouard-Brülhart.Database.Tables.Universities]]: A table that stores all universities involved in this project.
 - [[Master-Works.Edouard-Brülhart.Database.Tables.Labels]]: A table that stores all the sample labels we generate using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software.
 This permits to only obtain unique labels to avoid duplicate samples for each project.